lubobali/airflow-soda-integration/README.md

-# airflow-soda-integration
+This demo project will show how to integrate Soda for data quality checks into an Apache Airflow DAG pipeline.

-Integrating Soda data quality checks in an Airflow DAG pipeline.
+Coming soon: Full pipeline using Soda CLI, Airflow DAG, and Postgres.